 General Motors (NYSE:GM) is committed to delivering safer, better and more sustainable ways for people to get around.
 General Motors, its subsidiaries and its joint venture entities sell vehicles under the Cadillac, Chevrolet, Baojun, Buick, GMC, Holden, Jiefang and Wuling brands.
 More information on the company and its subsidiaries, including OnStar, a global leader in vehicle safety and security services, Maven, its personal mobility brand, and Cruise, its autonomous vehicle ride-sharing company, can be found at https://www.gm.com.

 Available only to Independent Service Centers, Body Shops, or Commercial Fleets with a U.S. mailing address.
-Limit 15 rebates per business.
+Limit 15 rebates per part per business.
 Not available with some other offers.
 Government and municipal fleets are excluded.
 Allow 6 to 8 weeks from promotion end date for delivery of Visa® Prepaid Card.
 Visa Prepaid Card will be issued in the business name.
-See gmpartsrebates.com for complete details, eligible parts, and rebate form, which must be postmarked by 4/15/20.
-Offers end 3/31/20.
+Visit your my GM Partner Perks dashboard or see gmpartsrebates.com for complete details, eligible parts, and rebate form, which must be postmarked by 7/15/20.
+Offers end 6/30/20.